-- 1. Student must have approval from clinic floor lead educator and receptionist before scheduling personal service. - 2.
+- 1. Students must have approval from clinic floor lead educator and receptionist before scheduling personal service. - 2.
 Student must sign up on personal service clipboard and have floor lead educator sign off on service.
-Clinic floor lead educator will control the personal service clipboard. - 3.
-Receptionist will book the appointment and will page the student to the front desk to let student know their personal service is in. - 4.
-Student will go to the Beauty Boutique to pay for service, then bring the receipt back to the receptionist.
+A clinic floor educator will control the personal service clipboard. - 3.
+A Receptionist will book the appointment and will page the student to the front desk to let student know their personal service has been scheduled. - 4.
+Student will go to the reception desk to pay for service.
 The receptionist will print out a work ticket and give any paperwork needed for service. - 5.
 The student must present the work ticket to dispensary before any product will be given.
 The work ticket must be present on the student's workstation while work is being done. - 6.
-The work ticket and any accompanying paperwork must be turned into the Beauty Boutique after service is completed.
+The work ticket and any accompanying paperwork must be turned into the reception desk after service is completed.